mahendra204/Provide-Insights-to-the-Product-Strategy-Team-in-Banking-Domain/README.md

 The dataset used for this project gathred from Kaggle and contains a set of customer attributes, usage patterns, and churn status.
 It consists of the following key features:

 CustomerID: this represents the unique id for each ustomer.

 Age: this represents the age of the corresponding customers.

 Gender: gender of the customer

-tenure: this is time or period that the customer hold with the same telecommunication service provider. usage frequency: this feature represnts the how frequently customer using the same service proveider. payment delay: how much time thtat the customer has been delaying to pay the bill amount. subscription type: represnts the type of subscription that the customer using. contract length: time period that the customer taking the service. total sspend : the total amount of money spend by the customer. last interaction: feature that represnts the last time that the customer having the utility of the service.
+tenure: this is time or period that the customer hold with the same telecommunication service provider

+usage frequency: this feature represnts the how frequently customer using the same service proveider.

+payment delay: how much time thtat the customer has been delaying to pay the bill amount.

+subscription type: represnts the type of subscription that the customer using.

+contract length: time period that the customer taking the service.

+total sspend : the total amount of money spend by the customer.

+last interaction: feature that represnts the last time that the customer having the utility of the service.

 Churn: Target variable indicating whether a customer has churned 1 or not as 0.

 # Data Preparation and  data mining: